mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/rwt-results-2022-q4.md

 </tr>

 </table>

 ### Discussion

-During the second quarter, no tracked clients were sending CDA documents into the patient portal.
+During the fourth quarter, no tracked clients were sending CDA documents into the patient portal.
 Additional testing as well as client education will be investigated to provide more robust data in future quarters.

 ## Measure 17: Send Using Edge Protocol for SMTP / XDM

 ### Description

 This measure will verify that the system is able to utilize a SMTP edge protocol for sending and receiving Direct Project messages.
 As part of receiving messages, XDM shall be handled when applicable.

 ### Associated Certification Criteria

 <table>